SPE-Systemhaus/blockly-type-indicator/README.md

 # Blockly plugins
 This repository is a collection of different plugins for google's visual programming framework [blockly](https://github.com/google/blockly).

 Each plugin has it's own folder in the repositories root.
-See our wiki for more information on the plugins:
+See the wiki for more information on the plugins:

  * [Type Indicator](https://github.com/HendrikD/blockly-plugins/wiki/Type-Indicator)